 Liabilities are recognized at fair value for asset retirement obligations related to plant and landfill closures in the period in which they are reasonably estimable and the carrying amounts of the related long-lived assets are correspondingly increased.
 Over time, the liabilities are accreted to their estimated future values.
-At September 30, 2018 and 2017, asset retirement obligations were \$4.1 million and \$3.8 million, respectively.
+At September 30, 2019 and 2018, asset retirement obligations were \$4.5 million and \$4.1 million, respectively.

-During 2016, FASB issued Accounting Standards Update 2016-02 Leases, which will require us to recognize lease assets and lease liabilities for those leases currently referred to as operating leases.
+Leases-During 2016, FASB issued Accounting Standards Update 2016-02 Leases, which will require us to recognize lease assets and lease liabilities for those leases currently referred to as operating leases.
 This Update is effective for 2020 and requires the modified retrospective application and adoption of the requirement.
-We are currently evaluating the impact of this Update, which we do not believe will be material to our consolidated financial statements as a whole.
+We will adopt this guidance using the modified retrospective transition method beginning in the first quarter of 2020.
+We expect to record operating lease "right-of-use" assets and related lease liabilities of approximately \$30.0 million each.